Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 High-resolution aerial imagery provides a shared reference point.
 Instead of relying on written descriptions alone, stakeholders can see the condition of an asset directly, reducing ambiguity and improving communication.

-Common rooftop inspection targets
+Common rooftop documentation targets

 - Surface damage, punctures, and membrane wear